deterministicpolynomial/deterministicpolynomial.github.io/about.md

 ## About This Blog

-Hey, I'm **Samuel Nijsten**.
-I graduated with an MSc in Computer Science from **TU Eindhoven**, and this blog is my little corner of the internet.
+Hi!
+My name is Samuel Nijsten.
+I graduated with an MSc in Computer Science from Eindhoven University of Technology, and this blog is my little corner of the internet.

 I started this site to jot down some of the nice proofs, elegant theorems, or interesting results I stumble upon in my free time — whether while studying, reading papers, or just exploring math and computer science on my own.